 The Ultimate Teacher's Guide To Creating Educational Apps.
 It’s no secret that students love their smartphones.
 Most were seemingly born with one in their hand.
 They use them to chat, talk with friends, get news, and to learn.
 Wait, learn?!
 That’s right, EduDemic is pleased to share with you some of the best ways teachers can make iPhone, iPad, and iPod Touch apps that will help students learn and feel a bit more engaged in class.
 There are plenty of quality learning aids in the app store today, but is there an app specifically designed for your class?
 We have tutorials for both tech experts and also teachers who are new to the tech game.

+Sencha Touch 2 needs to be installed on your computer (it works on PC, Mac or Linux).
 Visit their Kitchen Sink app to see Sencha Touch 2 in action.
 Sencha Touch 2 Summary 2. jQuery Mobile jQuery Mobile is an HTML5 user interface framework for touchscreen devices. jQuery Mobile Summary 3.
 Using jQuery Mobile as its base, Tiggzi is a drag-and-drop tool for developing mobile apps.
-Tiggzi Summary.
+Tiggzi Summary 4.
 Creating Custom Digital Content for iPad: Educators Have Options.
 Designing eLearning for mobile devices.
 (We have created an 8-part comprehensive report containing a series of two-to-three page “briefs.”